 Workers raised in the spring and summer have shorter, busier lives than those raised later in the season, and may live 6 or 7 weeks.
 This is the most productive time for the colony, with larvae to be fed, nectar and pollen to be gathered, and honeycomb to be built.

 Those raised in the autumn will have far less to do, with no brood to care for.
 Their main concern will be to survive the cold until the following spring.
 However, they may live 4 to 6 months.

-Whereas the queen honey bee life cycle revolves primarily around mating and laying eggs, the life of worker honey bees progresses through various stages of functions within the colony.
+Whereas the queen honey bee life cycle revolves primarily around mating and laying eggs, the life of worker honey bees also progresses through various stages and functions within the colony.

 Honey Bee Queen.